dsarov/ARDaP/README.md

   Example:

   `$ nextflow run dsarov/ardap --mixtures`
+  or
+  `$ nextflow run /path/to/ardap/main.nf --mixtures`

   `--size` ARDaP can optionally down-sample your read data to run through the pipeline more quickly (integer value expected).
 Default=1000000, which corresponds to ~50x coverage for a 6Mbp genome.
 To switch down-sampling off, specify --size 0.
 When mixture analysis is requested, this option should be switched to 0 for the most sensitive ARM determinant detection.

   Example:

   `$ nextflow run dsarov/ardap --size 0 --mixtures`
+  or
+  `$ nextflow run /path/to/ardap/main.nf  --size 0 --mixtures`
   `--phylogeny` Use this flag if you would like a whole-genome phylogeny, or an annotated variant matrix file.
 Note that this may take a long time if you have a large number of isolates.
 Default=false

   Example:

   `$ nextflow run dsarov/ardap --phylogeny`
+  or
+  `$ nextflow run /path/to/ardap/main.nf  --phylogeny`

   `--species` Use this flag to specify an ARDaP database that contains species-specific AMR determinant information.